Penetration Testing

 Penetration testing can take various forms, depending on the target and objectives.
 Some common types of penetration testing include:

-- Internal Testing: Simulating an attack from within the organization’s internal network to identify vulnerabilities that could be exploited by insiders or compromised devices.
+• Internal Testing: Simulating an attack from within the organisation’s internal network to identify vulnerabilities that could be exploited by insiders or compromised devices.

-- Social Engineering Testing: Assessing an organization’s susceptibility to social engineering attacks, such as phishing and pretexting.
+• Social Engineering Testing: Assessing an organisation’s susceptibility to social engineering attacks, such as phishing and pretexting.

-Penetration testing is a proactive approach to cybersecurity that helps organizations identify and address vulnerabilities before malicious actors can exploit them.
-It is a valuable tool in improving an organization’s security posture and ensuring the protection of sensitive data and critical systems.
+Penetration testing is a proactive approach to cybersecurity that helps organisations identify and address vulnerabilities before malicious actors can exploit them.
+It is a valuable tool in improving an organisation’s security posture and ensuring the protection of sensitive data and critical systems.